Malaria Challenge Model

 Standardisation: A GMP manufactured P. falciparum sporozoite challenge agent (Sanaria PfSPZ Challenge)

-Reproducibility: Sanaria PfSPZ Challenge Experience: As of June 2021, 1,204 volunteers have received 2,011 doses of Sanaria PfSPZ Challenge (NF54) with no deaths, unresolved significant adverse events, or sequelae to date.
+Reproducibility: Sanaria PfSPZ Challenge Experience: As of June 2021, 1,204 participants have received 2,011 doses of Sanaria PfSPZ Challenge (NF54) with no deaths, unresolved significant adverse events, or sequelae to date.
 We have successfully completed a familiarisation study in 2022 – results to be presented at the British Society of Parasitology in March.

 Safety: Documented symptoms are mostly mild to moderate and include headache, fever, nausea and fatigue.